fivetran/dbt_ad_reporting/README.md

 ### Materialized Models

-Each Quickstart transformation job run materializes the following model counts for the selected connectors.
+Each Quickstart transformation job run materializes the following model counts for each selected connector.
 The total model count represents all staging, intermediate, and final models, materialized as `view`, `table`, or `incremental`:

 | **Connector** | **Model Count** |
 | ------------- | --------------- |